Siping, Jilin: Transport

 With the Highway, the city run through Beijing-Harbin highway, JiTong highway, Daqiang-Guangzhou Highway, Changchun-Shenzhen Expressway, ChangYing highway, TieChao highway (Beijing-Siping highway), Yi Liao Expressway and Changchun-Liaoyuan highway.
 The city of Siping also has a ring first grade highway, which is connected to the 102 National Road and 303 National Road in the four directions.

 Siping is 550 kilometers away from Dalian international shipping center.
-It is only 1 hours away from Changchun Longjia Airport and Shenyang Taoxian International Airport.
+It is one hour away from Changchun Longjia Airport and Shenyang Taoxian International Airport.
 The Siping local dual-use airport is about to open domestic flights.